saltcute/kasumi-doc/menu-command/event-callback.md

 ## Text Events

 When creating an async callback, you need to provide a `filter` function and a `callback` function.
 If the `filter` function returns `true`, the `callback` function will be called with the event as its argument.
-The return value of the callback function will be reolsved as the return value of `createAsyncCallback`. `createAsyncCallback` will reject after `timeout` milliseconds if the promise is not resolved. `timeout` is optional and defaults to `30000`.
+The return value of the callback function will be reolsved as the return value of `createAsyncCallback`. `createAsyncCallback` will reject after `timeout` milliseconds if the there are no events that make the `filter` function return `true`. `timeout` is optional and defaults to `30000`.

 ```typescript
 const event = await client.events.callback.createAsyncCallback("message.text", (event) => {